 If you don’t know the benchmarks because perhaps it’s a new funnel, then you must closely monitor the Ad, the landing page and the offer… or you’ll get crushed in the Ad auction.

-Here’s just one example of cost-per-click for the keyword “accident attorney” using Keyword Planner in Google Ads: $189/click.
+As one example, the cost-per-click for the keyword “accident attorney” using Keyword Planner in Google Ads: $189/click.

 Imagine paying $189/click just to get a prospect to see your landing page.